ltungv/bitcask/README.md

 ## Usages

-Clone the repository the build the project.
+Clone the repository and build the project.
 Once finish, the executables are placed in the `target/release` folder.

 ```bash
 $ git clone https://github.com/letung3105/opal.git